denialromeo/borders-quiz/README.md

 This will first take shape as a simple command-line interface, but will hopefully end up a web application (maybe using Google Maps in some fun way).

-To get up and going with the project in its current state -
+To get up and going with the project in its current state, open your command prompt and run -

 ```
 git clone https://github.com/danielm00re/world-borders-quiz.git
 cd world-borders-quiz
-python -i main.py
+python -i world-borders-quiz.py
-data['continental']['old-world']['India']
+question(random_country(), "easy")
+question(random_country(), "hard")
 ```

 Some notes on the data in [borders.json](/borders.json) -